xcart/xcart-docs/_pages/kb_en/modules/messages/using_the_messages_addon_for_order_related_messaging_with_customers.md

    * Mark all or selected communication threads as read or unread.

 ## Viewing/responding to messages for a specific order
-You can view all the communication pertaining to a specific order using one of the following methods:
+You can view messages pertaining to a specific order using one of the following methods:

 _Method 1:_
    In the **Orders list** section (**Orders** -> **Orders list**), find the order you require and open its details for viewing/editing.